Dovyski/deployer/README.md

 # Deployer

-A simple command-line tool whose aim is to facilitate the continous delivery of PHP apps, particularly Laravel apps.
-Imagine you want to update your app everytime a new commit is pusehd to its repo, but you have no way of ssh'ing to the server or using something like Github Actions. `deployer` is a cli that can run periodically on the server to check if new code is avaiable, pulling it and executing all the migrations necessary.
+Simple command-line tool that aims to facilitate the continous delivery of PHP apps, particularly [Laravel](https://laravel.com) apps.
+Imagine you want to update your app (in a remote server) when a new commit is pusehd to its repo, but you have no way of ssh'ing into the server or using something like Github Actions. `deployer` is a cli that can run periodically on the server to check if new code is avaiable, pulling it and executing all the migrations accordingly.

 > **NOTICE:** `deployer` is a homebrewed solution to solve a very specific problem, there are better ways of doing continous delivery.